monarch-initiative/ontogpt-experiments/experiments/maxo/cases/from_manual_annotations/README.md

 then the test case should include only the following:
 * For `input_text`, approximately one paragraph containing the disease, action, and phenotype entities specified in the annotation.
 These may not be perfect lexical matches to any ontology term's label.
+    * The text may be assembled from multiple non-consecutive selections of the source document.
 * For each of the `named_entities`, the CURIE specified in the annotation and the text within `input_text` corresponding to that identifier.
+    * If the text from the source document does not explicitly mention the entitiy, use the corresponding ontology's label (this may be found on OLS - see https://www.ebi.ac.uk/ols4/).
 * Add a relation under `extracted_object` for each annotation.
 In this case, the relation will be:

   ```yaml